 5. Weigh It Down

-There isn’t quite enough research to draw conclusive evidence on weighted blankets, but many people use them based on the idea of Cleveland Clinic “Do Weighted Blankets Work?”
+There isn’t quite enough research to draw conclusive evidence on weighted blankets, but many people use them based on the idea of deep pressure stimulation Cleveland Clinic “Do Weighted Blankets Work?”
 View Source .
 Described as a “giant hug,” a weighted blanket applies a light, even pressure over the entire body, which can promote a feeling of relaxation and calm.
-In fact, one Occupational Therapy in Mental Health “Evaluating the Safety and Effectiveness of the Weighted Blanket With Adults During an Inpatient Mental Health Hospitalization” View Source tested weighted blankets on people hospitalized for a mental health crisis and found that over half of those who used them reported lower anxiety.
+In fact, one study Occupational Therapy in Mental Health “Evaluating the Safety and Effectiveness of the Weighted Blanket With Adults During an Inpatient Mental Health Hospitalization” View Source tested weighted blankets on people hospitalized for a mental health crisis and found that over half of those who used them reported lower anxiety.

 To decide what weighted blanket to use, opt for something that’s about 10% of your body weight.
 Usually, that will be somewhere between 10–20 pounds.